Clockshop's Kite Festival

 N Main St. & Wilhardt St.

-If you’d like to sponsor this event please reach out to us our Development Manager, Katie Janss at katie[at] clockshop.org
+If you’d like to sponsor this event please reach out to us our Director of Development, Annie Lascoe Palmer at annie[at] clockshop.org

 This event was made possible by our ongoing partnership with California State Parks, our event sponsors, programming partners, Clockshop Circle donors, and the generous support of our broader community.